scifihpc/scibuilder-actions/README.md

 - `env-vars`: Optional environment variables set during build process (e.g. `SPACK_CUSTOMIZATIONS=./rocky9.yaml`).
 Can be used to include branch / site specific customizations to spack environments.
+- `makefile-build`: Use Spack's Makefile for parallel building (experimental).
+- `buildcache-install`: Only install from buildcache.
+Useful for deploying software.
+- `njobs`: Number of jobs for building.
+Default is 16.
+- `ulimit`: Number of files that can be opened.
+Set by ulimit.
+Default is 65536.

 ### Use in workflow